ShreyaTripathi1/ShreyaTripathi1/README.md

 ### Talking about me:

-- 👀 I’m passionate about coding, AI, and data science.
+- 👀 I’m passionate about coding, AI, ML and Data Science. <br>
+      *Data Science: Because it’s fun to make sense out of chaos.
+Or at least try. 🤷‍♂️📈*
 - 🌱 Currently diving deep into Data Structures and Algorithms, and exploring Machine Learning and Web Development.
 - 📫 Reach me at LinkedIn or Email ([shreyatripathi1808@gmail.com](mailto:shreyatripathi1808@gmail.com))
 - 😄 Pronouns: She/Her